Otto-G/docker/README.md

 Since all external tools will be routed through duckDNS, Traefik will handle the reverse proxying to allow easy access to all of the different web services.
+One thing to keep in mind is that all of the tools that are going to be running together under Traefik need to be in bridge mode so that they work properly.
+There might be a way around that issue, but I couldn't find it.

 As Syncthing is only being run as an internal service, I will keep it as a single docker command.
 All of the other services will be